ZanSara/caipren/README.md

 ## Setup

 - Clone the repository
+- Download Bootstrap (tested with version 3.3.6) and put:
+    - only the "css" folder in deploy/prenotazioni/static/bootstrap
+    - all folders in deploy/prenota-gestori/static/bootstrap
 - Install XAMPP and start it (sudo /opt/lampp/xampp start)
 - Create a symlink of the repository inside /opt/lampp/htdocs
 - Create a new database in phpMyAdmin called 6786_pernottamenti